Operese/cedar/internal/snaplist/README.rst

         # SHA256 sum of the tarball used to verify it has not
         # been altered.
         sha256sum: <string> (optional)
-    # ubuntu-image supports building automatically with some
+    # cedar supports building automatically with some
     # customizations to the image.
 Note that if customization
     # is specified, at least one of the subkeys should be used
     # This is only supported for classic image building